MomomeYeah/Python-Twitter-Monitor/README.md

   `twitter_scraper`, but no tools that I've tried so far actually work.
 If that doesn't work, it might be possible to do this via Selenium, or possibly Scrapy with a JavaScript-loading addition
-* By the default the legacy Twitter site loads 30 Tweets at a time.
-If the specified user has Tweeted more than 30 times in the last 10 minutes, not all Tweets will be fetched.
-The page does have a `Load older Tweets` button, so it shouldn't be too hard to keep searching until we're all caught up
 * The API server is shutdown cleanly by the main program, by accessing the `/shutdown` endpoint.
 This can be accessed by any user of the program though, which will obviously cause the API server to stop functioning